-Place your specs (and their example inputs and outputs) in your project's README.
+Place your tests in your project's README.

 Now you're ready to start writing (and passing tests).
 Here's the process:

-Write the smallest amount of code needed to get the test passing.
+Starting with the first test you wrote for the simplest possible piece of functionality, write the smallest amount of code needed to get the test passing.

-Test the code in the console, REPL, or JSFiddle.
+Test the code in the DevTools console.